Not signed up yet? Click here to sign up for our Customer Portal and manage your account online.

 A gas stove is a free-standing "Vermont Castings style" stove located on a hearth.
 Gas heating stoves are vented directly out the nearest wall of the house or into an existing chimney with a flue liner.
 A gas stove, installed, can range from $1,800-$2,900.

 A gas log is simply a ceramic log set installed into an existing fireplace.
 These log sets come in a wide variety of sizes and styles and generally do not require a chimney flue liner.
 Gas logs do not have thermostats or blowers and give only moderate heating capability.
 A gas log installation can vary widely from $600-$1,500.
+Please do not re-arrange the logs in your gas log set.

 A gas fireplace insert is a gas log inside a manufactured metal box, often with an integrated blower, which is installed into an existing fireplace.
 This type of installation normally requires a chimney liner and the total installation can run from $2,300-$3,400.